Themes on competitiveness

 We are pleased to announce that we have several competitiveness related themes in place.
 By engaging faculty across all of CBS, the purpose of themes is to develop cross-disciplinary collaborations among dynamic groups of researchers engaging in important areas where they can work with competitiveness from different angles.

 Each theme is coordinated by a facilitator.
-The facilitators and the CBS Competitiveness Platform would like to hear from you, if you would like to become involved with the themes.
+The facilitators and CBS Competitiveness would like to hear from you, if you would like to become involved with the themes.
 Should you have any ideas for activities, comments or questions relating to any of the themes, you are more than welcome to contact us or the facilitator of the theme directly.